 He then found a bowl in his kitchen, filling it with warm water.
 Next, he found a rag.
 Moving back to where he’d left his mate, he began removing the blood his bear had missed from her body.
 When he was finished, he dumped the water out and headed for his room to dress.
 He also grabbed a warm sweater and socks for his mate.

-Walking back into his living room, he saw her eyes flutter open.
+Walking back into his living room, Tavis watched as her eyes fluttered open.
 He found himself looking into a beautiful pair of dark brown eyes.
 Softly, he said, “Hello little one, I’m Tavis Orson.
 Can you tell me your name?”

 She just lay staring at him for a moment.